 Clotted cream and pasties vied for centre stage in this round-up of Cornwall’s Best of British.
 I was pleased to see that seafood, cheese, honey and fruit made an appearance too – all good Cornish produce.
+I noticed that hevva cake didn’t make an appearance nor even Cornish fairings for that matter.
+We did get saffron buns and stargazey pie though.
+I guess you can’t have everything.
 In total there were fourteen fabulous entries, thank you all.
-Fiona is also doing a round up of this first ever Best of British challenge over at The Face of New World, so do check out her blog.
+Fiona is also doing a round up of these 14 Cornish recipes, the first ever Best of British challenge over at The Face of New World, so do check out her blog.
 The next challenge is for Scottish food and is being hosted by Janice.
 Lots of lovely produce to choose from there – you can find out more at Farmersgirl Kitchen.

 Pasties and Cornwall seem to be synonymous in most people’s minds; they were certainly the most popular entry here, so I thought I’d better do a little background research.
 According to Lindey Bareham in her book Pasties, pasty is an old English word for a meat pie made without a dish.
 Due to Cornwall’s far flung location, the name continued to be used here after it had died out in most other places.
 The pasty is of course well known for being the staple food of Cornish miners.
 A meat, onion and swede filling wrapped inside a pastry case with a crimped “handle” used to hold the pasty whilst eating with dirty hands; this was then discarded along with any adhering contaminants such as arsenic.